Nursing Home Abuse Lawyers

 How to Spot Cases of Nursing Home Abuse and Neglect

-In order to tell if your loved one is being abused or neglected in a nursing home, be sure to look out for these signs:
+If you suspect your loved one is being abused or neglected in a nursing home, you should look for these common warning signs:

-– If you start to notice that your loved one is not showering or brushing their teeth, you may have a case of nursing home neglect on your hands.
+- Poor Personal Hygiene.
+If you start to notice that your loved one is not showering or brushing their teeth, you may have a case of nursing home neglect on your hands.
 Many nursing home residents need help with daily hygiene-related tasks.
-When they are not receiving this help, you will be able to tell.
+It is important to take note and take action when they are not receiving this help.

-- The State of Arizona has very strict guidelines for nursing homes to follow regarding the cleanliness of their facility.
-If you notice the nursing home your senior loved one is in constantly stays dirty, you will need to take action.
+- The Nursing Home is Filthy.
+The state of Arizona has very strict guidelines for nursing homes to follow regarding the cleanliness of their facility.
+If you notice that the nursing home or your loved one’s room has not been maintained, you should take action right away.
 Allowing residents to live in unsanitary surroundings can lead to a variety of illnesses.

-– Bed sores are generally caused by seniors not getting the care they need.
+- Persistent Bed Sores.
+Bedsores are generally caused by seniors not getting the care they need.
 When a person is immobile due to injury, they will need the help of nursing home staff members to get out of bed.
-If this help is not being given, then bed sores will usually start to form.
+If this help is not being given, then bedsores will usually start to form.
 Neglecting to act in a situation like this can lead to a senior getting an infection and possibly dying as a result.

 Contact Our Phoenix Nursing Home Abuse Lawyers for a Free Consultation